AlexsLemonade/OpenPBTA-analysis/analyses/tp53_nf1_score/README.md

 `01-apply-classifier.py` produces  `results/gene-expression-rsem-fpkm-collapsed.stranded_classifier_scores.tsv`, which contains all 3 classifier scores for all RNA data and for shuffled RNA (e.g., random) data.

 `02-qc-rna_expression_score.Rmd` here expression of TP53 gene was compared to TP53 classifier score.
-Two RNA library type, `stranded` and `polya stranded` generated strong negative correlation between TP53 expression and TP53 inactivation score, while `polya` samples do not seem to have strong correlation.
+This script runs comparison for all different types of RNA library in the datasets.
+Currently, two RNA library type, `stranded` and `polya stranded` generated strong negative correlation between TP53 expression and TP53 inactivation score, while `polya` samples do not seem to have strong correlation.
 Thus, for `stranded` and `polya stranded`, expression and classifier score together might be able to predict function; however, for polya, the correlation is not statistically significant.

 `03-tp53-cnv-loss-domain.Rmd` here copy_number of regions overlapping TP53 functional domains were compared to TP53 classifier score.
 We find tumors with TP53 copies <=1 have higher TP53 classifier scores, so we only retain biospecimens with <= 1 copy TP53 as high confidence TP53 loss.